Cuba Travel Formalities

 Yes, you do.
 A valid passport is required for all foreign nationals intending to visit Cuba.
 The passport must be valid for at least one month beyond the date of your expected departure from Cuba.

-Do I need to apply for an extension of my visa if I want to stay one more week?
+• Do I need to apply for an extension of my E-visa if I want to stay one more week?

 No, you don’t.
-The tourist card allows its holder to stay in Cuba for 90 days from the date of entry into the country, and is valid for 1 entry into Cuba.
-For a stay of more than 90 days, you can request an extension of another 3 months at any tourism office in Cuba, for a maximum stay of 6 months.
+The tourist card allows its holder to stay in Cuba for 30 days (90 days for Canadians) from the date of entry into the country, and is valid for 1 entry into Cuba.
+For a stay of more than 90/ 30 days, you can request an extension of another 3 months at any tourism office in Cuba, for a maximum stay of 6/4 months.
 Children, regardless of their age, also require a tourist card, even if they are registered on their parents' passports.

-Where can I get my visa (tourist card)?
+• Where can I get my E-visa (tourist card)?

 The tourist card is generally provided by airlines, or can be obtained from a Cuban government office abroad in the case of privately organized flights.
 It can also be purchased at certain airports in Canada, and abroad.

-Travel insurance may not be needed but we strongly recommend it for our traveller’s own safety and peace of mind.
+Travel insurance is optional and it may not be needed but we strongly recommend it for our traveler’s own safety and peace of mind.

 By having cancellation and medical coverage you do not need to worry about emergencies that can happen anytime, anywhere, before or during your trip.